jameyquinn/jameyquinn.github.io/README.md

   If there is only one person on a team that is capable and/or responsible for a critical component or process, FIX THAT NOW!

   **Code dependencies - DRY (Don't Repeat Yourself) v.
-AHA**
+AHA (Avoid Hasty Abstractions**

   DRY applies within a single system.
 In cloud architectures, DRY complicates things tremendously.
 Don't use the DRY principle to justify a complicated cross-system abstraction.

   **Cloud dependencies**

   For cloud based systems, copy-paste is an easier operation than both (a) abstraction and (b) dependency management.
 Please don't create another dependency to simply meet the DRY imperative!!!
+AHA dictates everything in cloud architectures.
 ## Innovation

   Innovation comes from inspiration and perspiration.
 No one has a monopoly on fresh and exciting ideas.
 Get to it already!
 Measure one thing well that demonstrates you are thinking about impact.